caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 3.3 Attack Impact Assessment

-The LLMSecForge framework includes a comprehensive methodology for assessing the potential impact of successful attacks:
+The AISecForge framework includes a comprehensive methodology for assessing the potential impact of successful attacks:

 #### 3.3.1 Impact Dimensions